Carsten Stoll

 ML Deformer

-I developed the ML model driving Unreal Engine's ML Deformer plugin, which creates high-fidelity characters with deformations driven by full muscle, flesh, and cloth simulation running in real time.
+I developed the ML model driving Unreal Engine's ML Deformer plugin, which trains a neural network to approximate full muscle, flesh, and cloth simulation at real-time speeds.
+The result is high-fidelity character deformation that would be far too costly to simulate directly.
 ML Deformer is now widely used in game development, including the Witcher 4 tech demo shown at Unreal Fest 2025.

 Momentum

 At Facebook/Oculus Research I developed the Momentum library for human kinematics and numerical optimization, used to prototype markerless motion capture algorithms and for early versions of the Oculus VR headset upper-body tracking.
-We also published MHR, the Momentum Human Rig, an open-source parametric body model.
+We also published MHR, the Momentum Human Rig, an open-source parametric body model built on Momentum.

 Publications